Workers’ Comp cases aren’t always straightforward.

 If you are unsure whether you have a work related injury or not, you’re not alone and you don’t have to take on your workers’ comp claim alone.

 At The Law Office of Brian D. Tadros, we only practice workers’ compensation law and we devote ourselves to educating our clients and advocating for them so that each one gets the attention and guidance they need.
+We also make sure that your employer was doing all that they could to prevent a workplace injury.

 Schedule a free consultation to have your questions answered.